 Before upgrading your Debian 10 Buster operating system, it is a good idea to make sure it is up to date with the following terminal command:

 sudo apt update && sudo apt upgrade -y

 Before you go further, use the CAT command to see the version of Debian you have currently:

-Note, you can use the same command after the full upgrade to Bullseye to verify the update.
+Note, you can use the same command after the complete upgrade to Bullseye to verify the update.

-Next is to update the Debian 10 Buster repository with Debian 11 Bullseye repository to download and receive the update.
-This is very straightforward.
+To update and change the Debian 10 Buster repository with Debian 11 Bullseye repository to download and receive the new release, you must modify some configuration files.

 First, open up using nano text editor the (sources.list) configuration file:

 sudo nano /etc/apt/sources.list

 Now you need to comment out all the existing entries for Debian Buster, and this is done by adding (#) at the start of each line like the example below: